christian-schmidt-hub/christian-schmidt-hub/README.md

 # Hi everyone 👾

 ## About
-- Hello, my name is Christian, and I'm currently studying Information Systems 💻 (2/8) at UFSM.
+- Hello, my name is Christian, and I'm currently studying Information Systems 💻 2/8 at UFSM (Federal University of Santa Maria).
 - 💾 I have knowledge in C, JS.
 - 📚 I'm currently learning Java, C++.
 - 🚀 Working on personal projects to gain more knowledge.